Akshay2642005/elevate-labs-projects/gitops-project/README.md

 ![Argo App General Section](pictures/argocd-create-ui-staging.png)

-#### Source Section:
+#### Source Section

 - Repository URL – Provide the url for the GitHub repository containing the application manifests.
 This is the HTTPS URL for this project.

 - Revision – You can choose to provide the specific branch or tag for github repo and sync the same state with Kubernetes details.
 We’ll choose, "main" or you can keep the default, "HEAD".

 - Path – This helps in further segregating application manifests inside the GitHub repository.
 Select the overlays folder based on environment, "overlays/staging".

 ![Argo App Source Section](pictures/argocd-source-ui-staging.png)

-#### Destination Section:
+#### Destination Section

 - Cluster URL – ArgoCD can be used to connect and deploy application to multiple Kubernetes clusters.
 Choose the default in-cluster (where Argo CD itself is deployed).